metro-mpi/verilator/docs/guide/exe_verilator.rst

 .. option:: --public

-   Rarely needed.
    This is only for historical debugging use and using it may result in mis-simulation of generated clocks.

    Declares all signals and modules public.
 This will turn off signal optimizations as if all signals had a :option:`/*verilator&32;public*/`